gwu-libraries/python-camp/_sources/glossary.md

         print(my_func(10))  # calling my_func --> prints 15

+assert statement

+    Python code, using the `assert` keyword, that performs a logical test.
+Like an {term}`if statement`, an assert statement evaluates the code that follows it as a `Boolean expression`.
+However, instead of taking some action if the expression evaluates as `True`, the assert statement raises an `AssertionError` if the statement is `False`.
+(The assert statement does nothing if the expression evaluates as `True`).

+    Assert statements are used primarily for debugging purposes; they are useful for testing certain normal or minimal conditions that your code should handle without error.
+(In that way, if you subsequently change your code in such a way that it no longer satisfies one of those conditions, the assert statement will let you know.)

 attributes

     An attribute is like a {term}`variable` except that it belongs to the {term}`instance` of a Python {term}`class` or {term}`type`.
 An attribute may refer to a value, or it may be the name of a function, in which case it is called a {term}`method`.
 For instance `append()` is a method that belongs to instances of the `list` type, an instance of which is automatically created in Python whenever you assign a variable to values enclosed in {term}`square brackets`.
 Hence we can write `my_list = [1, 2, 3]`, and `my_list` will, by definition, have access to the `append()` method.